Skip to content

 Massachusetts Tax Rates, Collections, and Burdens

 How does Massachusetts’s tax code compare?
-Massachusetts has a graduated individual income tax, with rates ranging from 5.00 to 9.00 percent.
-Massachusetts has an 8.00 percent corporate income tax rate.
-Massachusetts has a 6.25 percent state sales tax rate and does not levy local sales taxes.
-Massachusetts’s tax system ranks 34th overall on our 2023 State Business Tax Climate Index.
+Massachusetts has a graduated state individual income tax, with rates ranging from 5.00 percent to 9.00 percent.
+Massachusetts has an 8 percent corporate income tax rate.
+Massachusetts also has a 6.25 percent state sales tax rate and does not have local sales taxes.
+Massachusetts has a 1.04 percent effective property tax rate on owner-occupied housing value.

 Each state’s tax code is a multifaceted system with many moving parts, and Massachusetts is no exception.
 The first step towards understanding Massachusetts’s tax code is knowing the basics.
 How does Massachusetts collect tax revenue?
 Click the tabs below to learn more!
-You can also explore our state tax maps, which are compiled from our annual publication, Facts & Figures: How Does Your State Compare?
+You can also explore our state tax maps, which are compiled from our annual publication, Facts & Figures 2024: How Does Your State Compare?

 See Related Articles